Strawberry Balsamic Salad

 1 orange, peel removed and cut into half-moons

-4 ounces (113 grams) creamy goat cheese or feta cheese
+4 ounces (113g) creamy goat cheese or feta cheese

 Maple Balsamic Dressing